war-and-peace/network_node/README.md

   Building the project
 </h3>
 <p>
-  Fron the root directory of the project run these commands:
+  From the root directory of the project run these commands:
   <ul>
     <li>make new</li>
     <li>make< - this might report some issues.
 Do not bother with them/li>